mmomtchev/igc-xc-score/README.md

 ### The solver library

-Calling the solver from another Node.js program is easy, you should look at *index.js* and *test.js* for examples
+Calling the solver from another Node.js program is easy, you should look at `src/cli.js` (the CLI tool) and `src/test.js` (the unit tests) for examples.

 #### CJS
 ```JS